CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0000-0099/0040-Combination-sum-II.md

     1. Space used by the recursion stack, which in the worst case is equivalent to the depth of recursion, at most $O(n)$ if all candidates are used.

-    2. Space for the temporary list t, which stores the current combination, will at most contain n values, adding another O(n).
+    2. Space for the temporary list t, which stores the current combination, will at most contain n values, adding another $O(n)$.

     3. Finally, the output list ans that could potentially hold all unique combinations of candidates.
 In the worst case, this could be all possible combinations which can be exponential, represented as $O(2^n)$.

-    4. Hence, the overall space complexity, considering the output space and the recursion stack depth, is O(n + 2^n).
+    4. Hence, the overall space complexity, considering the output space and the recursion stack depth, is $O(n + 2^n)$.
 Typically, the output space can be a separate consideration, and if we exclude it, the space complexity for computation is $O(n)$.
 However, if we include the space needed for the output, it would be $O(2^n)$ due to the possibility of storing all combinations.